GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 * [https://report-uri.com](https://report-uri.com)
 * [https://uriports.com](https://uriports.com)

-If there's any other solutions that accept reports, [please let us know to update this post](https://github.com/GoogleChrome/web.dev).
+If there are any other solutions that accept reports, [let us know to update this post](https://github.com/GoogleChrome/web.dev).

 ##### Build your own server that accepts reports